Winners and losers of immigration

-Figure \ref{fig:WLU} reports the impact of the presence of non-natives on the lifetime utility of (employed and unemployed) employees.
-We find that low-skilled employees are worse off compared to a scenario with no non-natives: their lifetime utility is lower by approximately 2\%.
-This is due to the fact that their wage is lower and the higher per capita provision of public goods only partially balances this negative effect.
-High-skilled employees are instead better off when non-natives are present in the economy: their lifetime utility is higher by approximately 8\%, due to their higher wage as well as the increased provision of public goods.
-When we compute the lifetime utility of unemployed employees, both high-skilled and low-skilled, we find a similar pattern: the lifetime utility is lower for low-skilled and higher for high-skilled unemployed employees.
-Figure \ref{fig:ELU} shows that employers in the low-skilled market are actually worse off in the presence of non-natives: while the salaries are lower, also the value added is lower due to the strong decline in the price of the low-skilled good.
-Their lifetime utility is therefore between 5\% and 6\% lower when non-natives are present.
-On the other hand, although the salaries of high-skilled employees are higher, employers in the high-skilled market are better off in the presence of non-natives, as they take advantage of the higher value added due to the increase in the price of the high-skilled good.
-Their lifetime utility is between 7\% and 11\% higher in the presence of non-natives.
+We find that the lifetime utility of low-skilled employees is unchanged compared to a scenario with no non-natives (Figure \ref{fig:WLU}).
+This is due to the fact that their wages are lower, but the higher per capita provision of public goods fully compensates this negative effect.
+When non-natives are present in the economy, high-skilled employees are instead better off: their lifetime utility is higher by more than 10\% in 2017, due to their higher wages, which is on top of the increased provision of public goods.
+The lifetime utility of unemployed employees, both high-skilled and low-skilled, follows a similar pattern: the lifetime utility is slightly higher for low-skilled ($+1\%$) and remarkably higher for high-skilled unemployed employees ($+10\%$).
+Employers in the low-skill intensive market are worse off in the presence of non-natives: while both the salaries and the value added are lower due to the decline in the price of the low-skill intensive good (Figure \ref{fig:ELU}).
+Their lifetime utility is therefore approximately 5\% lower when non-natives are present.
+On the other hand, although the salaries of high-skilled employees are higher, employers in the high-skill intensive market are better off in the presence of non-natives, as they take advantage of the higher value added due to the increase in the price of the high-skill intensive good.
+Their lifetime utility is between 10\% and 11\% higher in the presence of non-natives.